ZakNowshadi/StARIS-Bird-Density-Estimation/README.md

 4. Install the requirements using `pip install -r requirements.txt`
 5. Run the main program by running `python main.py`
 6. Optional - Run the slide show maker by running `python InteractiveSlideShowMaker.py`

+Possible Next Steps:

+1. Fix the problem where the dots produced on the heatmap overlap and do not scale based on the number of birds.
+2. Make likelihood of a bird whistling, which is dependent on the species, more true to life.
+3. Look into a more efficient way of generating the visual representation, maybe instead of doing it on the fly, generate a video at the end of the backend calculations and then play that.
+4. Look into adding background noise to the simulation.
+5. Make the simulation into tiles which can be put together to make a larger lattice.
+6. Add an option so the user can remove all print statements from the backend when it is running.

+Made by Zak Nowshadi under the supervision of Prof. Simon Dobson and Dr Alison Johnston at the University of St Andrews.